 If that first impression catches someone’s attention, they’ll likely explore further.
 They’ll read the About page and find out that I’m very serious about my philosophies and that I start new businesses as a hobby, not a job.
-They may go through my photos on Facebook and find out that I party quite a bit, that I hang out with good-looking people and find myself in strange (and sometimes uncomfortable) situations.
+They may go through my photos on social media and find out that I party sometimes, that I hang out with interesting people, and that find myself in strange (and sometimes uncomfortable) situations.
 These are also real aspects of my personality.

-Sending an email my way could result in a conversation about a shared childhood obsession with tabletop wargames (Warhammer!
-Woo!) and collectible card games (Magic ruled my early teens) and the fact that I wanted to be a chaos theorist, then a comic book artist, then a journalist, then a painter before I finally settled on design and illustration in college.
-I was a geek and a half!
-And I still am!
+Sending an email my way could result in a conversation about a shared childhood obsession with tabletop wargames (Warhammer!) and collectible card games (Magic ruled my early teens) and the fact that I wanted to be a chaos theorist, then a comic book artist, then a journalist, then a painter before I finally settled on design and illustration in college.
+I was a geek and a half.
+And I still am.

 Don’t Be a Hodge-Podge, Be a Pattern

-If people didn’t know that I moved to a new country every 4 months, ran businesses from my laptop, owned 50 things, dated incredibly intelligent and good-looking people and worked maybe 4-8 hours per week, would they care that I spent a year in high school wearing only Hawaiian shirts without any idea that it might be a fashion faux pas?
-No. People do that all the time; there’s no intrigue there.
-The order in which the information is consumed is vital in conveying the correct message.
+If people didn’t know that I moved to a new country every four months, ran businesses from my laptop, owned 50 things, hung out with interesting people and worked maybe 4-8 hours per week, would they care that I spent a year in high school wearing only Hawaiian shirts without any idea that it might be a fashion faux pas?
+No. People do that all the time, there’s no intrigue there.
+The order in which the information is consumed is vital in conveying the right message.

-And the message is everything, because this message is a story.
+And the message is everything, because this message tells a story.

 It’s a story that will be slightly different to every person who dives into it because some will have read and watched and listened to slightly different things than others, and that’s okay.
 So long as each person walks away with a good, rounded-out sense of who you are and what you’re all about, you’ve succeeded in creating a brand worth touting.